zollerp/RTD-AWF/source/class3/module4/module4.rst

 Steps:

-    #.
-In the Configuration Utility of the BIG-IP (connect via Chrome Bookmark or launch https://10.1.1.9/tmui/login.jsp ) admin: admin
+- In the Configuration Utility of the BIG-IP (connect via Chrome Bookmark or launch https://10.1.1.9/tmui/login.jsp ) admin: admin

-    #.
-DataSafe is NOT included in the Best Bundle but DataSafe IS INCLUDED in Advanced WAF.
+.. note:: DataSafe is NOT included in the Best Bundle but DataSafe IS INCLUDED in Advanced WAF.

-    #.
-Open the System > Resource Provisioning page
+- Open the System > Resource Provisioning page

   .. image:: ../pictures/module2/pipeline.png
        :align: center